TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 * "An organization can be assigned with multiple contact persons."
 * "An offer can be assigned with a contact person.
 The contact persons of the organization are shown as selection."
-* "Is there an offfer without a contact person, the main contact of the organization is mentioned."
+* "Is there an offer without a contact person, the main contact of the organization is mentioned."
 * "An offer can show different attendance fees (e.g. for member and non member)."

 The terms and rules are taken in relationship now.
-From the past thoughts a first draft of the domain is made, wich you can see in figure 5-2.
-Every rectangle emblematize an objects of the domain.The lower half of the bin shows an extract of its properties.
+From the past thoughts a first draft of the domain is made, which you can see in figure 5-2.
+Every rectangle emblematize an object of the domain.The lower half of the bin shows an extract of its properties.
 Properties in *italic* writing of a parent object are holding references to the child objects.
 The chaining lines with an arrow point to